c3-andrewkim/design.c3.ai/README.md

 ```

 ### Customize configuration
+We are using Vitejs which is a native ES Module based dev server as opposed to a traditional bundle based dev server.
 See [Configuration Reference](https://vitejs.dev/guide/).

 ## Support notes
-We are shipping our templates with a very basic React configuration to let you quickly get into the development process, but we don't discourage you from using any other configuration or framework built on the top of React.
-So, please note that any request dealing with React (e.g. extra features, customisations, et cetera) is to be considered out of the support scope.
+We are shipping our templates with a very basic React configuration to let you quickly get into the development process.

-For more information about what support covers, please see our (FAQs)[https://cruip.com/faq/].